Islington

 Islington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified twelve projects likely impacting the region.
+AreaSearch has identified twelve projects likely impacting the region.
 Notable initiatives include Newcastle Future Transit Corridor, Hunter Net Zero Manufacturing Centre of Excellence, Hunter Park Precinct, and City of Newcastle Development Control Plan (DCP) 2023.
-The following list details those most relevant.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.